Graduate admissions in biological sciences

 Will my application be reviewed if I have not yet paid the application fee?

 Yes.
 Applications containing all supporting documents are reviewed.
-If admitted, an applicant is required to pay the $50 fee with on exception.
-The fee will be paid by our Department for those admitted to Ph.D.
+If admitted, an applicant is required to pay the $50 fee with an exception.
+The fee will be paid by our department for those admitted to Ph.D.

 Which supporting documents do you require for all applicants?

 - Statement of purpose – A guide to writing your personal statement for M.S. and Ph.D. applicants is included on the online application and is also provided in #7 below.

 - Three letters of recommendation for M.S. and Ph.D. applicants; two letters for M.A. applicants - must be submitted by the writer; letters uploaded by applicant are not valid.